21 Mind-Blowing Lakes in New Zealand

 14. Lake Alexandrina

-A great spot for fishing, Lake Alexandrina is one of the quieter lakes in New Zealand.
-Find it in the Canterbury region of New Zealand.
-Lake Alexandrina may not be the most epic New Zealand lake but it surely is a relaxing spot to hang out at.
+A great spot for fishing, Lake Alexandrina is one of the quieter lakes in New Zealand, wedged between its much more famous brothers, Lake Tekapo and Lake Pukaiki.
+Lake Alexandrina may not be the most epic New Zealand lake but it surely is a relaxing spot to hang out at, especially at the sweet little freedom camping site there.

 15. Lake Waikaremoana